InnoDB Redo Log

 The checkpoint age is the amount of data written to the InnoDB redo log since the last checkpoint.

 Determining the Checkpoint Age in InnoDB

-In MariaDB 10.2 and later, MariaDB uses InnoDB.
-In those versions, the checkpoint age can be determined by the process shown below.
+The checkpoint age can also be determined by the process shown below.

 To determine the InnoDB checkpoint age, do the following: